serebrov/serebrov.github.io/content/2016-02-18-oop-solid-l-liskov-substitution-principle.md

 class CatOwner extends Owner
   Cat findPet()
       # Covariance - subclass returns more specific type
       return new Cat()

 class BadOwner extends Owner
   LiveBeing findPet()
-      # Contravariance, breaks the rule and returns more generic type
+      # Contravariance - breaks the rule and returns more generic type
       return new LiveBeing()

 function doAction(Owner owner)
     # OK for Owner, we can put an Animal object into the `animal` variable.
     # OK for CatOwner, we can put a Cat object into the `animal` variable.
     # Problem for a BadOwner object, a LiveBeing object can not use be used
     # the same way as Animal object.
     Animal animal = owner->findPet();
     amimal->eat();